 3 Production Modes to control your 3D Printing Cost

 At Sculpteo, we think that each object meets a specific need.
-Prototyping or tooling are often a more urgent need than miniatures, for example.
-That's why we created 3 different production modes: Standard, Express and Economic.
-These production modes have an impact on your 3D printing cost: the slower the production, the lower the price will be.
+Prototyping or tooling is often a more urgent need than miniatures, for example.
+That's why we created three different production modes: Standard, Express, and Economic.
+These production modes impact your 3D printing cost: the slower the production, the lower the price will be.
 Regardless of the production mode you choose, as soon as you upload your file on Sculpteo, you can see the shipping date of your package.

 Standard Mode is the default production mode for your object.
-It signifies that your object will be produced according to the number of orders we have at the time you confirm your order.
+It signifies that your object will be produced according to the number of orders we have when you confirm your order.
 The delay is linked to the material you choose.
-You can find the delay for each material on the adequate material page .
+You can find the delay for each material on the adequate material page.

 How your 3D Printing Material Affect the 3D Printing Price